andysalerno/llm-at-home/README.md

+# Monorepo Overview
-This is a monorepo composed of small services that combine to make a self-hostable ChatGPT-like experience.
+This is a monorepo composed of small services that combine to make a self-hostable, extensible, customizable, ChatGPT-like experience.
 It supports custom functions to extend the abilities of the model.

 A Docker Compose file exists to easily launch the services, or to see how they can be manually started.

+## agentflow (new)

+This is a c# project which consists of a framework for building AI agents.

+It has an examples dir that shows how agents may be built using the framework.

+TODO: rewrite in Rust to go alongside the Infer library :)

 ## embedding-server